 When does Premium Room Selection occur?

-Premium Room Selection will occur on March 12
+Premium Room Selection will occur on April 8th and April 9th.

 - Students will see all eligible spaces for selection during their allotted timeslot.